jmosul/aetherion-cradle/docs/intro.md

 brought forth the verdant world, a perfect reflection of her grace and benevolence.
 Within this paradise, her children flourished, basking in her love and the harmony of existence.

-Yet, the universe, in its infinite expanse, harbored shadows.
+Yet, the universe, in its infinite expanse, harboured shadows.
 A great discord arose, challenging the sanctity of the Goddess's creation.
 In her infinite wisdom, the Goddess foresaw the tribulations her children would face.
 Thus, she chose from among them seven, the most virtuous and brave, and raised them above mortals.
 To these Champions, she bestowed fragments of her divine essence, that they might act as her stewards and protectors of the world.